xcambar/ember-cli-native-stencil/README.md

 Usage
 ------------------------------------------------------------------------------

+> :warning: Please make sure you have TypeScript installed in the destination app.
+> This will change in the future.

 This addon works at build time, which means that once it is installed, there's nothing left to do from the developer.